slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
-That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t», or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*
+That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*

 <!--
 intro: //clay hebert